 - Additionally, ARK can detach one material whenever it would be destroyed (either through battle or card effects) to prevent its defeat.

 These abilities allow ARK to take down one of your opponent's best monsters (assuming it was Special Summoned, which most of the strongest cards in the game are), then use that monster to keep itself alive.
 This also sends pesky Pendulum cards to the Graveyard when they're detached as materials, preventing them from being resummoned.

 Alternatively, use both original materials to defend against two destructions.
 ARK is a monster you can consistently rely on in duels to overwhelm foes, and is as easy to summon as any Rank 4.
 Give this dramatically named monster a try to unleash its mighty effects!

 Which monster is your favorite?

-As of this writing, the latest Yu-Gi-Oh summon is the Pendulum Summon, but Xyz monsters continue to see wide usage and receive new additions to their ranks (I'll stop).
-Xyz monsters made indisputable strides forward for Duel Monsters, and will hopefully continue to play just as prominent a role in the future.
+As of this writing, the latest Yu-Gi-Oh summon is the Pendulum Summon, but Xyz monsters continue to see wide usage and receive new additions to their ranks (okay, I'll stop).
+Xyz monsters made indisputable strides forward in Duel Monsters, and will hopefully continue to play just as prominent a role in the future.